 If Stick It were a conventional sexploitation film, there would be no incentive for discussion.
 But this one is special, in the same sense that Doris Wishman’s Indecent Desires is special.
 Beneath the ingrained weirdness lies a creative electricity, totally removed from conscious reality, yet indebted to conscious reality in terms of how it documents what it sees.
-Where Psychopathia Sexualis provided a brief taste of what might happen if the drifting American underground, say Bruce Baillie’s On Sundays, swapped spit with Michael and Roberta Findlay, Stick It goes all the way.
+Where Psychopathia Sexualis provided a brief taste of what might happen if Bruce Baillie’s On Sundays swapped spit with Michael and Roberta Findlay, Stick It goes all the way.
 Clothes are off.
 Sheets are strewn.
 Sweat flows.

 Stick It never kowtows to its audience.
 Or its genre.
-There’s no way to predict where it’ll go next, no context to keep it grounded, and no real plot.
-It’s this extra-spatial quality, filled with dubbing from Doris Wishman’s Nagra tapedeck, Symbiopsychotaxiplasm-esque incidentals, and sound-collage constructions, that ensures continual fascination.
-At the same time, the final impression is nothing like the one left by distant cousin Last House On Dead End Street.
-Because LHODES makes me hate the world.
+There’s no way to predict where it’ll go next; there’s no context to keep it grounded and no real plot.
+It’s the dubbing from Doris Wishman’s Nagra tapedeck, Symbiopsychotaxiplasm-esque incidentals, and sound-collage constructions that ensures continual fascination.
+At the same time, the final impression is nothing like the one left by distant cousin Last House on Dead End Street, which makes me hate the world.
 Stick It takes all of the ambient doom and celluloid perversion and makes it fun.
-Heavy at times.
-But always fun.
+Heavy at times, but always fun.
 You can feel it in the hilariously overwrought post-dubbed sex-moans, the snarky political asides, and the general sense that this is simply a shit-grinned “fuck you” to anyone lucky enough to watch.
 So when we end up in a cemetery, camera spinning, pondering the aftermath of a double murder and a necro-boob grab, the affectivity isn’t defeatist.
 It’s cynically satisfying.
-Stick It In Your Ear serves as a touchstone for a set of unorthodox exploitation ideals that were initiated many, many times, but rarely consummated as a whole.
+Stick It in Your Ear serves as a touchstone for a set of unorthodox exploitation ideals that were explored many, many times, but rarely consummated as a whole.
 This is the one.